 2. Work in Progress (WIP)

 WIP, also known as work-in-process inventory, is the inventory that's still being made.
 Unfinished products that need time to dry, seal, bond, or ferment are a few examples that come under WIP goods.
-WIP also covers the labor, overhead, raw materials, and other necessities needed to finish manufacturing.
+WIP also covers the labour, overhead, raw materials, and other necessities needed to finish manufacturing.

 3. Maintenance, Repair, and Operating Supplies (MRO)